saxtouri/kamaki-ansible-role/README.md

 $ pip install git+https://github.com/grnet/kamaki.git
 ```

  To install the `kamaki-ansible-role`, use `examles/requirements.yml` file.
-We suggest you copy the content of this file to your project `requirements.tml` file:
+We suggest you copy the content of this file to your project `requirements.yml` file:
 ```
-$ ansible-galaxy -r requirements.yml
+$ ansible-galaxy install -r requirements.yml
 ```

 To use the role, create a playbook similar to `examples/playbook.yml`, or like the following: